ramontayag/storey/README.md

     # Used for obscuring the schema name - which is important when performing schema duplication.
     # Storey.suffix = "_suffix"

+    # Defines schemas that should always stay in the search path, apart from the one you switched to.
+    # Storey.persistent_schemas = %w(hstore)

 # Methods

 ## schemas